 For this we make use of the technicality of Trackman.

-A supervised Trackman test costs EUR 75, an amount that we deduct if you purchase your equipment from us within two weeks after your test.
+A supervised Trackman test (only with appointment) costs EUR 75.
+This amount will be deducted upon purchase of the equipment, resulting from the test, within two weeks after your test.